fresheneesz/proto/README.md

     this.anythingElse = 5   // static properties can be accessed by the class and the instance

-    var privateFn = function(me, arg1, etc) {  // private functions don't have access to the correct 'this', so pass it in me.x = arg1 + etc
+	var that = this // private functions don't have access to the correct 'this', so pass it in var privateFn = function(me, arg1, etc) {
+        that.x = arg1 + etc
     }
     this.doSomething = function() {
         privateFn(this, this.x, 1)